I Believe in You (film)

-I Believe in You is a 1952 British drama film directed by Michael Relph and Basil Dearden.
-It stars Celia Johnson and Cecil Parker and is based on the book Court Circular by Sewell Stokes.
-Inspired by the recently successful The Blue Lamp, Relph and Dearden used a semi-documentary approach in telling the story of the lives of probation officers and their charges.
+I Believe in You is a 1952 British drama film directed by Michael Relph and Basil Dearden, starring Celia Johnson and Cecil Parker and is based on the book Court Circular by Sewell Stokes.
+Inspired by the recently successful The Blue Lamp (1950), Relph and Dearden used a semi-documentary approach in telling the story of the lives of probation officers and their charges.

 Plot

-Henry Phipps, a retired Colonial Serviceman, takes on the job of a probation officer, and finds it a challenge.
+Henry Phipps, a retired Colonial civil servant, takes on the job of a probation officer, and finds it a challenge.
 Various characters' lives are examined as Phipps and his colleagues attempt to reform (amongst others), a hardened criminal and a juvenile delinquent.